-Requirements for Application - Master's Degree and Supervised Experience.
+Requirements for Application

+Master's Degree.
 The master's degree must be conferred prior to submitting the application for the EPPP.
 This requires that the master's thesis must be defended and accepted in the dean's office by the required date.
-Information on master's degree requirements can be found at:
+Information on master's degree requirements can be found at: https://uh.edu/class/students/graduate/thesis-dissertation-info/index.php.

-http://www.uh.edu/class/students/graduate/thesisdissertation-info/.
 The required date is on the university wide academic calendar, but a 2-week extension has been routinely given to students who request it.
 Students who think a extension is needed should make a written request to CLASS (contact Anna Marchese with any questions: amarchese@uh.edu, 713-743-4012).
 Additionally, the master's degree is conferred at the end of the academic semester, no matter when the thesis was defended.

-In addition to the master's degree, the TSBEP requires the completion of at least 450 hours of practicum/work experience under a licensed supervisor.
+Supervised Experience In addition to the master's degree, the TSBEP requires the completion of at least 6 semester credit hours of practicum/work experience under a licensed supervisor.
 The requirements for what constitutes as "experience" is vague and has been a source of confusion for students.
-It is the interpretation of the faculty that this means that students do NOT need 450 hours of face-to-face only experience.
+It is the interpretation of the faculty that this means that students do NOT need 6 semester credit hours of face-to-face experience.
 Acceptable experiences that would fall into the category of practicum/experience under a licensed supervisor include any duties performed in the role of a practicum student: face-to-face interactions with clients (intervention and/or assessment), report writing, chart-review, session preparation, and supervision.
 Additionally, the TSBEP rules state that the hours can be accumulated across 2 sites; however, the application itself only gives space to list a single site.
-So, it would be best to play it safe and make sure the hours are accumulated at a single site and can be vouched by students' supervisor there.
+So, it would be best to play it safe and make sure the hours are accumulated at a single site and can be vouched by students'supervisor there.
+The application does not ask the student to explicitly report their hours anywhere.